Cha-xeo/TasksBoard/README.md

 ```
 GET
   Get all task
-  /api/Tasks
+  Can be expanded with 'users' to get users details on specified task
+  /api/Tasks?expand=["", users]
   -H 'Authorization: Bearer {Token}'

   Get a task with specified {id}
-  Can be expanded with 'users' to get user details on specified task
+  Can be expanded with 'users' to get users details on specified task
   /api/Tasks/{id}?expand=["", users]
   -H 'Authorization: Bearer {Token}'